 Dr. S. Sreenatha Reddy

-Principal, Department of Computer Science and Engineering, Guru Nanak Institute of Technology, Ibrahimpatnam, Telangana, India
+Principal, Guru Nanak Institute of Technology, Ibrahimpatnam, Telangana, India

 FS, Q-statistic, UML, FCBF, mRMR

 - T. Abeel, T. Helleputte, Y. V. de Peer, P. Dupont, and Y. Saeys, “Robust biomarker identification for cancer diagnosis with ensemble feature selection methods,” Bioinformatics, vol. 26, no. 3, pp. 392-398, 2010.

 - D. Aha and D. Kibler, “Instance-based learning algorithms,” Mach.
 Learn., vol. 6, no. 1, pp. 37-66, 1991.